mennovanslooten/underscore-observe/readme.md

 ### How do I use this?

-Simply include the `underscore.observable.js` file and its dependencies `underscore.js` and (if you want to support IE7) `json2.js` and you're good to go.
+Simply include the `underscore-observe.js` file and its dependencies `underscore.js` and (if you want to support IE7) `json2.js` and you're good to go.
+If you prefer, you can use [lodash](https://lodash.com/) as an alternative to underscore'.

 There are 3 specific types of changes observers can be tied to: create, update and delete.
 The observers are always triggered *after* the change has taken place.